 Marche des Capucins

 If you are up for the city’s main market hall, called Marche de Capucins, you can taste local food from the French South-West.
 The doors are always open from the early morning till 2.30 pm.
 It is no architectural marvel, but you can spoil yourself with delicacies.

 Quai des Chartrons

-Check out the Quai des Chartrons which lets you combine shopping with gazing at the river and enjoying some tasty food.
-The quayside is especially during summer and sunny weekends very lively and is a great spot to sip a drink as well.
+Check out the Quai des Chartrons which lets you combine shopping and tasty food with a river view.
+Especially during summer and sunny weekends, the quayside is very lively.
+It is a great spot to sip a drink while soaking in the sun.

 What to bring from Bordeaux?

 Canéle - If you have some space in your luggage, you can treat your friends and family with some delicious tiny custardy cakes called Canelé.
 Note that they usually contain alcohol.
 As they are growing in popularity among locals and tourists, the two principal producers Canelés Baillardran and La Toque Cuivrée are in kind of a famous competitive battle.
 You can find their shops all around the city.
 It might be worth to try both of them.